Matthew Stafford Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Season Stats

-- He also has 38 rushing yards on 23 carries, averaging 3.8 yards per game.
+- He has added 38 rushing yards on 23 carries, averaging 3.8 yards per game.

-- The Rams, who rank 10th in the NFL in points scored, have dropped back to pass 60.2% of the time while running the ball 39.8% of the time.
+- The Rams, who rank 10th in the NFL in points scored, have attempted a pass 60.2% of the time while running the football 39.8% of the time.

-- Stafford has thrown 76 passes in the red zone this season, 60.3% of his team's red zone plays.
+- Stafford accounts for 60.3% of his team's red zone plays, with 76 of his 362 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the Packers.